addisonlynch/iexfinance/docs/source/configuration.rst

 See `here <https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10>`__

-.. _config.auth.parameter:
+.. _config.auth.argument:

-Passing as a Parameter
+Passing as an Argument
 ~~~~~~~~~~~~~~~~~~~~~~

-The authentication token can also be passed to any function call, or at the
-instantiation of a ``Stock`` object:
+The authentication token can also be passed to any function call, or at the instantiation of a ``Stock`` object:

 .. code-block:: python